icinganalysis/icinganalysis.github.io/content/NACA-TN-1393.md

 ## Citations

-NACA-TN-1393 cites 11 references.
+NACA-TN-1393 cites 14 references.

 - Rodert, Lewis A., Clousing, Lawrence A., and McAvoy, William H.: Recent Flight Research on Ice Prevention.
 NACA-ARR, Jan.
 1942.
 - Neel, Carr B., Jr., and Jones, Alun R.: Flight Tests of Thermal Ice-Prevention Equipment in the XB-24F Airplane.
 NACA-WR-A-7, Oct.
 1943.
 - Look, Bonne C.: Flight Tests of the Thermal Ice-Prevention Equipment on the B-17F Airplane.
 NACA-ARR-4B02, 1944.
 - Selna, James, Neel, Carr B., Jr., and Zeiller, E. Lewis: An Investigation of a Thermal Ice-Prevention System for a C-46 Cargo Airplane, IV - Results of Flight Tests in Dry-Air and Natural-Icing Conditions.
 NACA-ARR-5A03c, 1945.
 - Hardy, J. K.: Measurement of Free Water in Cloud Under Conditions of Icing.
 NACA-ARR-4I11, 1944.
 - Lewis, William: Icing Properties of Noncyclonic Winter Stratus Clouds.
 NACA-TN-1391, 1947.
 - Lewis, William: Icing Zones in a Warm Front System with General Precipitation.
 NACA-TN-1392, 1947.
 - Tribus, Myron, and Tessman, J. R.: Report on the Development and Application of Heated Wings.
 AAF TR 4972, Add.
 I, Jan.
 1946.
 (Available from Office of Technical Services, U. S. Department of Commerce as PB No. 18122.)
 - Findeisen, W.: Meteorological-Physical Limitations of Icing in the Atmosphere.
 NACA-TM-885, 1939.
 - Simpson, G. C.: On the Formation of Cloud and Rain.
 Quarterly Jour. of the Royal Meteorological Soc.
 Vol. 67, no. 290, Apr.
 1941, pp.99-133.
 - Langmuir, Irving, and Blodgett, Katherine B.: A Mathematical Investigation of Water Droplet Trajectories.
 Tech.
 Rep. No. 5418, Air Materiel Command, AAF, Feb.
 19, 1946.
 (Contract No. W-33-038-ac-9151 with General Electric Co.)
+- Anon: Amendment to Code for Transmission of Icing Data from Mountain Stations.
+Circular Letter No. 78-45.
+U.S. Weather Bureadu, Oct.
+1945.
+- Harrison, L. A.: Lightning Discharges to Aircraft and Associated Meteorological Conditions.
+NACA-TN-1001, 1946.
+- Rodert, Lewis A.: Some Suggested Specifications for Thermal Ice-Prevention System for Aircraft.
+Trans.
+ASME vol. 68 no. 7, October, 1946, pp. 781-789.

 NACA-TN-1393 is cited 13 times in the NACA Icing Publications Database [^8].

 - Bergrun, Norman R.: A Method for Numerically Calculating the Area and Distribution of Water Impingement on the Leading Edge of an Airfoil in a Cloud.
 NACA-TN-1397, 1947.
 - Lewis, William, Kline, Dwight B., and Steinmetz, Charles P.: A Further Investigation of the Meteorological Conditions Conducive to Aircraft Icing.
 NACA-TN-1424, 1947.
 - Jones, Alun R., Holdaway, George H., and Steinmetz, Charles P.: A Method for Calculating the Heat Required for Windshield Thermal Ice Prevention Based on Extensive Flight Tests in Natural—Icing Conditions.
 NACA-TN-1434, 1947.
 - Neel, Carr B., Jr., Bergrun, Norman R., Jukoff, David, and Schlaff, Bernard A.: The Calculation of the Heat Required for Wing Thermal Ice Prevention in Specified Icing Conditions.
 NACA-TN-1472, 1947.
 - Jones, Alun R., and Lewis, William: Recommended Values of Meteorological Factors to be Considered in the Design of Aircraft Ice-Prevention Equipment.
 NACA-TN-1855, 1949.
 - Lewis, William, and Hoecker, Walter H., Jr.: Observations of Icing Conditions Encountered in Flight During 1948.
 NACA-TN-1904, 1949.
 - Neel, Carr B., Jr., and Bright, Loren G.: The Effect of Ice Formations on Propeller Performance.
 NACA-TN-2212, 1950.
 - Hacker, Paul T., and Dorsch, Robert G.: A Summary of Meteorological Conditions Associated with Aircraft Icing and a Proposed Method of Selecting Design Criterions for Ice-Protection Equipment.
 NACA-TN-2569, 1951.
 - Kline, Dwight B., and Walker, Joseph A.: Meteorological Analysis of Icing Conditions Encountered in Low-Altitude Stratiform Clouds.
 NACA-TN-2306, 1951.
 - Perkins, Porter J., and Kline, Dwight B.: Analysis of Meteorological Data Obtained During Flight in a Supercooled Stratiform Clouds of High Liquid-Water Content.
 NACA-RM-E51D18, 1951.
 - Lewis, William, and Bergrun, Norman R.: A Probability Analysis of the Meteorological Factors Conducive to Aircraft Icing in the United States.
 NACA-TN-2738, 1952.
 - Neel, Carr B., Jr., and Steinmetz, Charles P.: The Calculated and Measured Performance Characteristics of a Heated-Wire Liquid-Water-Content Meter for Measuring Icing Severity.
 NACA-TN-2615, 1952.
 - Neel, Carr B., Jr.: A Heated-Wire Liquid-Water-Content Instrument and Results of Initial Flight Tests in Icing Conditions.
 NACA-RM-A54I23, 1955.

 ## Related Works

 - Jones, Alun R., and Lewis, William: Recommended Values of Meteorological Factors to be Considered in the Design of Aircraft Ice-Prevention Equipment.
 NACA-TN-1855, 1949.
 - Hacker, Paul T., and Dorsch, Robert G.: A Summary of Meteorological Conditions Associated with Aircraft Icing and a Proposed Method of Selecting Design Criterions for Ice-Protection Equipment.
 NACA-TN-2569, 1951.
 - Lewis, William, and Bergrun, Norman R.: A Probability Analysis of the Meteorological Factors Conducive to Aircraft Icing in the United States.
 NACA-TN-2738, 1952.

 Also, see Jeck's comments [^9] on the distance curve in NACA-TN-1393.